 We know job applications are a lot of work–especially when you may be applying to multiple jobs every week!
 To speed up the process, it’s tempting to send out the same generic cover letter with every application.
 If you want to catch the attention of busy recruiters, however, an effective cover letter is a must.
 Instead of a one-size-fits-all approach, consider adopting this formula to tailor your message to each job opportunity.

 Here are 3 tips for writing an effective cover letter:

 Personalize your introduction

-Start off by stating your name and how you found the position.
+Start off your effective cover letter by stating your name and how you found the position.
 If you can, avoid using “to whom it may concern” and find the recruiting manager’s name on LinkedIn.
 The intro is a great place to include any connections you have with the company and demonstrate that you have a stronger tie to them than the average applicant.

 Additionally, you can squeeze in details that relate to their organization.
 A good way to do this is to look up the company name in Google search and check under the “news” section.
 For example, if the company recently launched a new product, mention it and explain why that makes you want to work for them.

 Sell your experience

 Remember that the cover letter is the first thing most hiring managers read and ideally makes them want to know more about you.
 The body of your effective cover letter is your opportunity to really sell yourself by highlighting the skills that are most relevant to a particular position.

 Your resume already lists where you have worked and what you have done.
 It answers the “where” and “what” in effect.
 The cover letter should answer the “So what?”
 So you had five years of experience at a project proposal firm.
 How does that experience make you a good candidate for this role?
 What skills and projects from your resume make you the best fit for their company?